Unboxed-Software/solana-course/content/mwa-deep-dive.md

 npm run install
 ```

-### 1. Plan out App Structure
+### 1. Plan out the app's structure

 We are making the wallet from scratch, so let's look at our major building blocks.

-First we'll make the actual wallet app (popup not included).
+First, we'll make the actual wallet app (popup not included).
+This will include creating or modifying the following:
--- Wallet First
 - WalletProvider.tsx
 - MainScreen.tsx
 - App.tsx

-Then we'll make a boilerplate MWA app, that shows 'Im a Wallet' anytime the wallet is requested from a different dApp.
+Next, we'll make a boilerplate MWA app that displays 'Im a Wallet' anytime the wallet is requested from a different dApp.
+This will include creating or modifying the following:
--- Popup Pt 1 ( Getting it to Work )
 - MWAApp.tsx
 - index.js

-Then we'll setup all of our framework and UI and request routing.
+Then we'll set up all of our UI and request routing.
+This will mean creating or modifying the following:
--- Popup Pt 2 ( More scaffolding )
 - MWAApp.tsx
 - ButtonGroup.tsx
 - AppInfo.tsx

-Finally, we'll implement two actual request functions, authorize and sign and send transaction.
+Finally, we'll implement two actual request functions, authorize and sign and send transactions.
+This entails creating the following:
--- Popup Pt 3 ( Actual functions )
 - AuthorizeDappRequestScreen.tsx
 - SignAndSendTransactionScreen.tsx

-### 2. Create the App
+### 2. Scaffold the app

-Let's create the app with:
+Let's scaffold the app with:
 ```bash
 npx react-native@latest init wallet --npm cd wallet
 ```

-Now, let's install our dependancies.
-These are the exact same dependancies from our [Basic Solana Mobile lesson](./basic-solana-mobile.md), with two additions: `@react-native-async-storage/async-storage`, and a polyfill: `fast-text-encoding`.
+Now, let's install our dependencies.
+These are the same dependencies from our [Introduction to Solana Mobile lab](./basic-solana-mobile.md#2-create-the-app) with two additions:
+- `@react-native-async-storage/async-storage`: provides access to on-device storage
+- `fast-text-encoding`: a polyfill for text encoding

-We will be using `async-storage` to store our Keypair so that the wallet will stay persistent through multiple sessions.
-It is important to note `async-storage` is ***NOT*** a safe place to keep your keys, ***DO NOT*** use this in production.
-Instead, take a look at [Android's keystore system.](https://developer.android.com/privacy-and-security/keystore)
+We will be using `async-storage` to store our keypair so that the wallet will stay persistent through multiple sessions.
+It is important to note that `async-storage` is ***NOT*** a safe place to keep your keys in production.
+Again, ***DO NOT*** use this in production.
+Instead, take a look at [Android's keystore system](https://developer.android.com/privacy-and-security/keystore).

-Install the dependancies with:
+Install these dependencies with the following command:

 ```bash
 npm install \
   @solana/web3.js \